ergoplatform/ergodocs/docs/eco/ergomixer/ErgoMixer-Android.md

 ## Getting Started

 Running the ErgoMixer on an Android device is important because it enables an idividual who may not own a desktop or laptop computer to take advantage of the privacy features available in the ErgoMixer.
-It will make it possible for someone with a mobile device to utilise Ergo's Sigma protocols to enable efficient, trustless mixing of funds, enabling a high degree of privacy and security.
+It will make it possible for someone with a mobile device to utilize Ergo's Sigma protocols to enable efficient, trustless mixing of funds, enabling a high degree of privacy and security.

 ### Device Requirements

 To run the ErgoMixer on a device running Android OS, there are minimum system requirements.
-Android OS of version 7.0 or higher, a minimum of 10GB of available storage, and a minimum of 1GB ram available for apps..
+Android OS of version 7.0 or higher, a minimum of 10GB of available storage, and a minimum of 1GB ram available for apps.
 So far this has been tested and is working well on a Samsung Galaxy S8+.

 ### Prerequisites